ed6095-web/Guidewire-DEVTrails-2026/README.md

 - Mobility Restrictions (road blockages, restricted zones)
 - Platform Activity Anomalies

-During such events, workers may lose **20–30% of their weekly income**, and currently there is **no dedicated protection system** for this type of disruption.
+During such events, workers may lose **20–30% of their weekly income**, and there is no real-time protection system.

 ```mermaid
 pie title Weekly Income Loss Due to Disruptions